 Pilots reported the percent of enrollees who received a comprehensive care plan, accessible by their entire care team, within 30 days of enrollment and within 30 days of the enrollee's anniversary of enrollment in WPC.
-Two sub-metrics were reported: (1) the percent of enrollees who received a comprehensive care plan, accessible by the entire care team, within 30 days of enrollment, and (2) the percent of enrollees who received a comprehensive care plan, accessible by the entire care team, within 30 days of the enrollee's twelve-month anniversary date of enrollment in WPC.
-This metric was created by DHCS.
+Two sub-metrics were reported: (1) the percent of enrollees who received a comprehensive care plan, accessible by the entire care team, within 30 days of enrollment, and (2) the percent of enrollees who received a comprehensive care plan, accessible by the entire care plan, acce

 For each of the two sub-metrics, Pilots calculated the percent of enrollees with a comprehensive care plan by dividing a numerator (number with a plan within 30 days of enrollment or anniversary) by a denominator (number of enrollees that were new or had an anniversary).
-The denominator consisted of the number of enrollees who were either new to WPC, or who had a twelve-month anniversary as an enrollee in WPC, depending on the submetric.
+The denominator consisted of the number of enrollees who were either new to WPC, or who had a twelve-month anniversary as an enrollee in WPC, depending on the sub-metric.
 The numerator consisted of the number of members in the denominator population who had a comprehensive care plan within 30 days of enrollment, or their twelve-month anniversary of enrollment, depending on the sub-metric.